jmbledsoe/angularjs-visualstudio-intellisense/README.md

-IntelliSense for AngularJS Components in Visual Studio
+JavaScript IntelliSense for AngularJS Components in Visual Studio
 ===================================

 This project provides intellisense in JavaScript files for injected AngularJS components in Visual Studio.